iam-salma/NetworkSecurity-MLProject/README.md

 ## 🔁 Project Workflow

-1. Load and preprocess the validated URL feature dataset.
+1. Load and preprocess the validated URL feature dataset i.e. valid_data/test.csv
 2. Use a trained machine learning model to assess phishing risk.
 3. Saves predictions to `predicted_output/output.csv` for review and further analysis.